wasp-lang/deploy-action/README.md

 ## How to setup Deploy on Push

+### Launch your app locally once ⚠️

+- You should first launch your app locally with `wasp deploy fly launch <basename> <region>`.
+- After your app is launched, make sure to commit the `fly-server.toml` and `fly-client.toml` files.

 ### Get your API token from Fly.io

 - Login with Fly.io and go here: https://fly.io/user/personal_access_tokens